 The XTI takes dBfs

-units and not dB or dBu, dBfs units are relative to the amps max power, the maximum power output of the XTI is 650W, that equals 0 dBfs.
+units and not dB or dBu, dBfs units are always negative, in relation to the amps max power, the maximum power output of the XTI at 8 ohms is 650W, that equals 0 dBfs.
 Your speakers are continuous (RMS) 250W (pgm 500W, peak 1000W), from here it's just a plain dB ratio formula, you get:

 10 X Log(P1/P2)=10XLog(250/650)= -4.15 dBfs